 Another witness at the bar said she was introduced to Ventura, who she says didn't show interest in hearing about her son, the first Navy SEAL to die in the Iraq War.
 "He didn't want to know about my son.
 All he wanted to do was talk about himself."

 The murder trial for the soldier who killed Kyle was also scheduled to happen this year, although it has been delayed.

-The defense team for the deceased Kyle is trying to prove that "the former professional wrestler and celebrity needed no help from Kyle in sullying his own name," according to a report in the Pioneer Press.
+The defense team for the deceased Kyle tried to prove that "the former professional wrestler and celebrity needed no help from Kyle in sullying his own name," according to a report in the Pioneer Press.

 Those ranged from a news conference outside a courthouse in which Ventura declared he was seeking Mexican citizenship to escape the "Fascist States of America" to a book passage that described "an Army run by Christianist extremists" to another passage saying women had to expect some level of harassment on the street.

-The trial has sometimes gone off topic.
+The trial sometimes went off topic.
 When Ventura's lawyer asked him to talk about his conspiracy theory television show on the stand, "Ventura began reciting details about the conspiracy to kill President Abraham Lincoln.
 Judge Kyle cut him off, telling him to answer the questions."